scale-it/algo-builder/docs/guide/testing-teal.md

 Let's try to execute a transaction where a user (`john`) will use delegated signature based on a stateless smart contract logic.
 We will use a TEAL code from our [asset test](https://github.com/scale-it/algo-builder/blob/master/packages/runtime/test/fixtures/basic-teal/assets/basic.teal) suite.

   - As before we start with preparing the runtime.
-We use `runtime.getLogicSig(getProgram('escrow.teal'), [])` to create a logic signature.
+We use `runtime.loadLogic('escrow.teal', [])` to create and load logic signature.

   ```javascript
   let john = new AccountStore(initialJohnHolding);